AriFordsham/GHCWiki/commentary/compiler/opt-ordering.md

 The only way of having the best of both is if we have the worker/wrapper pass explicitly called, and then we could do with

-float-in
+- float-in
-strictness analysis
+- strictness analysis
-simplify
+- simplify
-strictness analysis
+- strictness analysis
-worker-wrapper generation
+- worker-wrapper generation

 as we would
-a) be able to detect the strictness of m1 after the

->
-> first call to the strictness analyser, and exploit it with the simplifier
-> (in case it was strict).
+- be able to detect the strictness of m1 after the first call to the strictness analyser, and exploit it with the simplifier (in case it was strict).

-b) after the call to the simplifier (if m1 was not demanded)

->
-> it would be floated out just like we currently do, before stricness
-> analysis II and worker/wrapperisation.
+- after the call to the simplifier (if m1 was not demanded) it would be floated out just like we currently do, before stricness analysis II and worker/wrapperisation.

 The reason to not do worker/wrapperisation twice is to avoid generating wrappers for wrappers which could happen.

-1. If full laziness is ever done after strictness, remember to switch off
+### 8. If full laziness is ever done after strictness

+...remember to switch off
 demandedness flags on floated bindings!
 This isn't done at the moment.

-## Ignore-inline-pragmas flag for final simplification
+### 9. Ignore-inline-pragmas flag for final simplification

 \[Occurred in the prelude, compiling ITup2.hs, function dfun.Ord.(\*,\*)\]